Accessibility Resources Office

-The Student Disability Services Office at Indiana State University coordinates support services for I.S.U. students with disabilities.
+The Accessibility Resources Office at Indiana State University coordinates academic and residential accommodations for ISU students with physical, neurological, and psychological needs.
 The goals of these services are:

-- to enable students with disabilities to participate in and benefit from University programs and activities by providing services, accommodations, and assistive technology.
+- to enable students with disabilities to participate in and benefit from University programs, on-campus living, and activities by providing services, accommodations, and assistive technology

-- to ensure the I.S.U. environment is free of both physical barriers and barriers of attitude.
+- to ensure the ISU environment is free of barriers

-- to encourage students with disabilities to become as independent and self-reliant as possible and to inform students that it is their responsibility to secure services and accommodations.
+- to encourage students with accommodations to become as independent and self-reliant as possible and to help students secure services

-To request accommodations, the online Intake Application must be completed and submitted for evaluation.
+2) Complete the online Intake Application either before or after their consultation.
 Click on the Intake Application link below for this form: